mehulagg/gitlab/doc/user/application_security/dependency_list/index.md

 ### Dependency Paths

-Dependency list shows the path between the dependency and a top-level dependency it's connected to, if any.
+A dependency list shows the path between the dependency and a top-level dependency it's connected to, if any.
 There are possibly many paths connecting a transient dependency to top-level dependencies, but the UI only shows one of the shortest paths.

 Dependency Paths are supported for the following package managers: